HW-PlayersPatch/File_Share/ChangeLists/Full Change List.md

 * Generally research costs have gone up, while research times have come down.
 This improves balance vs hw2 upgrade costs, while allowing hw1 to tech up faster, eliminating some pain points.
 * Non-attackable subsystem icons now appear in the UI for Kushan/Taiidan Motherships and Carriers after researching Fighter, Corvette, Frigate, and Capital Ship research.
 * Removed hidden armour modifiers from all ships other than frigates.
 Relic only applied armour modifiers to frigates, however Gearbox used them sporadically on hw1 units.
 * Corvettes now move around their targets a lot more in combat (similar to hw1c).
+Corvettes also now respond quickly to certain attack orders, without a long delay.
 * Race specific unit abilities now perform closer to hw1c, details are below.
 * Many changes below are to make ships relatively similar to hw1c, while also providing for better balance vs hw2 races.